Primary Sources of Greek Mythology | Ancient Texts

 • The connection between mythology and moral, political and cosmological theory

-The table below presents the main primary sources of Greek mythology in chronological order.
-It includes poets, tragics, philosophers and Roman writers, as well as their works that save the myths of gods and heroes.
+The table below lists the main primary sources of Greek mythology in chronological order.
+It includes poets, tragedians, philosophers, and Roman writers, as well as their works that preserve the myths of gods and heroes.

 Primary Sources Hub – Greek Mythology

-Primary Sources Hub brings together the main primary sources of Greek mythology, from poets and tragic to philosophers and Roman writers.
-Its purpose is academic documentation, easy citation and full understanding of the myths of gods and heroes.
+The Primary Sources Hub brings together the main primary sources of Greek mythology, ranging from poets and tragedians to philosophers and Roman writers.
+Its purpose is to facilitate academic documentation, easy citation, and a comprehensive understanding of the myths of gods and heroes.

 Tragic poets – Aeschylus, Sophocles, Euripides